plugtheo/astro_classifier/README.md

 ## Project Overview

 This project implements a deep learning model to classify astronomical objects into different categories (asteroids, black holes, comets, etc.).
-It uses transfer learning to leverage pre-trained models and fine-tunes them for our specific use case.
+It uses transfer learning to leverage pre-trained models and fine-tunes them for specific use case.
+It's also an experimental project for learning purposes and to further grow it so that one day it can classify more complex astronomical objects via sophisticated and flexible model architecture.

 ### Why Transfer Learning?

 Transfer learning is like learning to drive a car after already knowing how to ride a bicycle.
 You don't start from scratch - you use your existing knowledge of balance and coordination.
-Similarly, in our project:
+Similarly, for this project:

 1. **Limited Data**: Astronomical datasets are often smaller than general image datasets.
 It's like trying to learn a language with only a few example sentences.
 2. **Feature Reuse**: Pre-trained models already understand basic image features (edges, textures, patterns) - similar to how you can recognize shapes even if you've never seen that specific object before.